-Mistake: Not responding kindly to negative reviews/posts
+Social Media Mistake #4: Not responding kindly to negative reviews/posts

-When negative reviews / posts show up about your business online, most people either choose to ignore them or respond with the same negativity and emotion as the original poster.
+When negative reviews/posts show up about your business online, most people either choose to ignore them or respond with the same negativity and emotion as the original poster.

 Solution: Create a review response guide